parflow/parflow/docs/user_manual/source/files.rst

 correspond to the 2-D CLM outputs and the remaining layers are the soil temperatures in each layer.
 For example, a model with 4 soil layers will create a SingleFile CLM output with 17 layers at each time step.
-The file pseudo code is given below in §:ref:`ParFlow Binary Files (.c.pfb)` and the variables and units are as specified in the multiple ``PFB`` and ``SILO`` formats as above.
+The file pseudo code is given below in :ref:`ParFlow Binary Files (.c.pfb)` and the variables and units are as specified in the multiple ``PFB`` and ``SILO`` formats as above.